realartists/shiphub-cocoa/ext/HockeySDK-Mac/README.md

 Make sure there is no `All Exceptions` breakpoint active or limit it to `Objective-C` only and exclude `C++`.

-3. Feature are not working as expected
+3. Features are not working as expected

 Enable debug output to the console to see additional information from the SDK initializing the modules,  sending and receiving network requests and more by adding the following code before calling `startManager`: